 Levulan Kerastick Side Effects

-Note: This document contains side effect information about aminolevulinic acid topical.
-Some of the dosage forms listed on this page may not apply to the brand name Levulan Kerastick.
+Note: This page contains side effects data for the generic drug aminolevulinic acid topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Levulan Kerastick.

 Applies to aminolevulinic acid topical: topical solution

 Very common (10% or more): Scaling/Crusting, hypo-/hyper-pigmentation, erosion, itching

 Common (1% to 10%): Wheal/flare, skin disorders NOS, ulceration, bleeding/hemorrhage, vesiculation, pustules, dysesthesia, scabbing, excoriation, oozing, pain, tenderness, edema